-There were a few considerations that changed the way we garden the past 12 years.
+A few considerations changed the way we garden in the past 12 years.

-What we are forever thankful for was creating a rock garden as it has been the easiest to maintain.
+We are forever thankful for creating a rock garden, as it has been the easiest to maintain.

 - Space was and continues to be an issue as we don’t have a large property